 The family community at our Rett Syndrome Program

-A key part of our program is the Parent Advisory Group.
+A key part of our program at Boston Chlldren's is the Parent Advisory Group.
 This group facilitates communication between families and our medical team.
 They help us disseminate information about new developments in the clinic, and we depend on them to give us feedback about what aspects of families’ experiences at Boston Children’s can be improved.
 We are grateful to them for the essential role they play in our program.

 Some of the members of our Parent Advisory Group also serve as leaders in the Rett Syndrome Association of Massachusetts (RSAM) and the International Rett Syndrome Foundation.

 Please note that neither Boston Children’s Hospital nor the Rett Syndrome Program at Boston Children’s unreservedly endorses all of the information found at the sites listed below.